hariharansr2004/Java-Cheat-Sheet/README.md

 ## Memory Management

+To run an application in an optimal way, JVM divides memory into stack and heap memory.
+Whenever we declare new variables and objects, call a new method, declare a String, or perform similar operations, JVM designates memory to these operations from either Stack Memory or Heap Space.

 ### What is memory management in Java?
 - Memory management in Java refers to the process of allocating memory for objects during runtime, and deallocating memory for objects that are no longer in use.
 Java uses an automatic memory management system known as the Garbage Collector to perform this task.